This website stores cookies on your device. To find out more about the cookies we use, see our Privacy Policy

 1. Returns management

 It is a fundamental aspect of reverse logistics that deals with product returns from shoppers and includes efficient collection, sorting, and inspection of returned items.
-An effective returns management system aims to minimize processing time, reduce shopper effort, and facilitate seamless return experiences, ultimately enhancing shopper satisfaction and loyalty.
+An effective returns management system aims to minimize processing time and facilitate seamless return experiences.

 2. Return policy and procedure